top of page

 Many documents still require in-person notarization.

-Why Understanding Florida Notary Rules Matters
+Why Understanding Notary Rules Matters

-Knowing the rules helps you:
+Knowing these rules helps you:

 • Avoid rejected documents

-• Prevent legal delays
+• Prevent delays

 • Protect against fraud